gldog/anonymize_jira_users/README.md

 - Create the file `users.cfg` with the user-names to be anonymized, one user-name per line.
-- Create a config-file-template: `python anonymize_jira_users.pyz misc -g`.
+- Create a config-file-template: `python anonymize_jira_users.pyz write-config-template -f`.
 The file `my_bare_default_config.cfg` has been created.
 - Rename the file, e.g. to `my_config.cfg`.
 - In that file, set the attributes `jira_base_url`,